 Trends and Latest Developments

-Expert opinions in the field of writing emphasize the importance of mastering the nuances of conjunction usage.
+Expert opinions in the field of writing make clear the importance of mastering the nuances of conjunction usage.
 Many style guides now include detailed sections on coordinating conjunctions, providing practical advice and examples.
 There's a growing recognition that these little words are not merely grammatical necessities but powerful tools for shaping meaning and engaging readers.

 Tips and Expert Advice